 I decided that this unit would make beautiful storage in my laundry room!

 Here is what my laundry room looked like before:

 I will be honest with you, spraying cheap laminate furniture can be a challenge.
 Sometimes I have success with lightly sanding the piece of furniture first and sometimes I just need really light coats of primer.
 This is a case where doing both is a good idea, but I just opted for spraying several light coats of primer onto the storage unit.
-I allowed plenty of dry time too.

-After the unit was primered, I filled my FinishMax up with Valspar’s Chalky Finish paint.
+After the unit was primed, I filled my FinishMax up with Valspar’s Chalky Finish paint.
 I had to thin this accordingly and again I opted for several very thin coats of paint.
 I also painted my primed trim as well.